-The Federal Depository Library Program (FDLP) Web Archive is comprised of selected U.S. Government Web sites, harvested and archived in their entirety by the U.S. Government Publishing Office (GPO) in order to create working “snapshots” of the Web sites at various points in time.
+The FDLP Web Archive provides point in time captures of U.S. Federal agency websites, while preserving the functionality of the site to the extent possible.
 The aim is to provide permanent public access to Federal Agency Web content.
-GPO harvests and archives the Web sites with Archive-It, a subscription-based Web harvesting and archiving service offered by the Internet Archive.
+GPO harvests and archives the websites with Archive-It, a subscription-based Web harvesting and archiving service offered by the Internet Archive.

 Ways to Access the Archived Sites

 - Bibliographic records for the archived websites, which describe the sites and link to them via PURL (Persistent URL), are searchable and accessible through the Catalog of U.S. Government Publications (CGP) FDLP Web Archive Page.

 - To view all of the records in the FDLP Web Archive, go here.

 The archived websites can also be searched and accessed through the FDLP Web Archive Collection page on the Archive-It Web site.

 GPO has conducted a number of webinars and presentations which offer more information about the FDLP web archive.